krishgondaliya/krishgondaliya/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I have a strong foundation in algorithms, data structures, and core computer science concepts, and I'm constantly seeking opportunities to apply my skills in real-world projects.
+- I have a strong foundation in algorithms and I'm seeking opportunities to apply my skills in real world projects.
-- My interests includes API Designs, Back-End, Distributed Systems, Low-Latency Applications, and High Performance Computing.
 - Active portfolio: https://www.krishgondaliya.com/
 - How to reach me: krishgondaliya23@gmail.com